 So, if you missed the Sydney show, you'll have the op to road trip up the coast and catch The Starry Night in all its swirly, moving glory in beautiful Newcastle.

 Van Gogh Alive is so much more than what you’ve seen on Instagram too.
 The multi-sensory exhibition features some 3,000 images beamed across walls, floors, ceilings, and more.
-The projections move in time to music and specifically designed scents fill each space—it's an experience of timeless artwork akin to diving into Van Gogh’s paint perhaps (Moonlight In Paris-style, if you like).
+The projections move in time to music and specifically designed scents fill each space—it's an experience of timeless artwork akin to diving into Van Gogh’s paint (Moonlight In Paris-style, if you like).

-You'll experience the colours, brush strokes and emotion of Van Gogh's oeuvre at scale—and be drawn into fragments of colour within some of his most seminal work, like The Starry Night, Almond Blossoms and The Red Vineyard—as they are spread across multiple towering screens.
+You'll experience the colours, brush strokes, and emotion of Van Gogh's oeuvre at scale—and be drawn into fragments of colour within some of his most seminal work, like The Starry Night, Almond Blossoms, and The Red Vineyard—as they are spread across multiple towering screens.

-What: Van Gogh Alive
+What: Van Gogh Alive Newcastle